 • Psychological Injuries

-The above are the most common injuries arising from Botox treatments, that MG Legal's personal injury specialists have dealt with.
-However, if you believe you have suffered any kind of injury or adverse reaction from Botox, our specialist personal injury solicitors will be able to discuss this with you and identify the correct medical expert to assess your injuries.
+The above are the most common injuries arising from botched botox treatments, that MG Legal's personal injury specialists have dealt with.
+However, if you believe you have suffered any kind of injury or adverse reaction from botched botox, our specialist personal injury solicitors will be able to discuss this with you and identify the correct medical expert to assess your injuries.

-What should I do if I have suffered injury as a result of Botox?
+What should I do if I have suffered injury as a result of botched botox?

 Firstly, visit your GP or local Walk-in Centre, or if your symptoms are severe, your local Hospital’s Emergency Department.
-Your immediate health comes first and early treatment can offer the best chance of avoiding or at least minimising long-term consequences.
-Your expert personal injury solicitor at MG Legal, will be able to obtain copies of your medical records later as part of the evidence for your claim.
+Your expert personal injury solicitor at MG Legal, will be able to obtain copies of your medical records later as part of the evidence for your botched botox claim.